GSecurity1979/Notes/Guide to Star Trek Online.md

 If you get shot at, placate the target.

 Move as fast as you can by triggering your fortified engines with aux to sif, your conn officer from phoenix, epte and evasive maneouvers.

-Your tac, sci and eng seat number 1 should have team power so you can clear debuffs (plus polarize hull).

 Without subnuke, you will always be subpar in pvp.